polak0v/ReSuber/README.md

   --encoding ENCODING
 ```

-## Ok, I have my subtitle, how to merge it in my movie file ?
+## I have a subtitle that I want to merge with my movie file

 For this you can use [mkvmerge](https://mkvtoolnix.download/doc/mkvmerge.html), but I also made a home-made tool `resuber-merge` that requires [ffmpeg](https://www.ffmpeg.org/) to be installed.